Taos, New Mexico, USA travel guide

 Best Time to Visit Taos, New Mexico, USA

-Late May to early July is ideal for white water rafting on the Rio Grande (Class IV) when snowmelt is highest.
+Late May to early July is ideal for white water rafting on the Rio Grande (Class IV rapids) and excellent hiking conditions.

-September and October bring stunning fall foliage to the mountains, perfect for hiking and cooler temperatures.
+September and October bring stunning fall foliage to the mountains and comfortable temperatures for hiking, though rafting options might be limited.

 Getting Around Taos, New Mexico, USA

-Parking in Taos Plaza can be challenging; consider parking a few blocks away and walking, or using designated lots.
+Parking in Taos Plaza can be challenging; look for designated lots or park a few blocks away and enjoy a short walk.

 What to Pack